-Even amidst the pandemic, the County remains focused on making all our communities attractive and vibrant places to live, work and visit.
-As you will see in the attached detail, this will be accomplished through conservatively strategic investments in staff, materials, facilities, equipment, and our partner agencies and community organizations.
+Significant initiatives in the 2021 Budget include the broadband wireless pilot project, and we will continue funding important programs like our popular Move Sullivan public transportation.
+Even amidst this unprecedented time, we continue to position the County to be well-prepared for growth, and we remain committed to making all our communities attractive and vibrant places to live, work and visit.
+As you will see in the attached detail, this will be accomplished through strategic investments in staff, materials, facilities and equipment, without significantly increasing the burden on taxpayers.

-I look forward to working with you and our County employees & citizens to review, refine and ultimately carry out the goals and initiatives contained within this Tentative Budget.
+The Legislature and I look forward to working with all County employees and citizens to carry out the goals and initiatives contained within this Adopted Budget.

-Sincerely,
+Cordially,